 The law makes a distinction regarding 'sensitive' PII.
-This information is deemed the most personal of the individual, and if mistreated, could lead to discrimination or to general risk to the individual (ie, present or future health issues or illnesses, genetic information, religion, political opinions, union membership or sexual orientation).
+This information is deemed the most personal of the individual, and if mistreated, could lead to discrimination or to general risk to the individual (ie, racial or ethnic origin, present or future health status, genetic information, religion, political opinions, union membership or sexual orientation).

-In view of this, the Law provides more stringent rules for the processing of these sensitive PII, such as the obligation for PII owners to always get written and express consent from individuals for the processing of their sensitive PII.
-Likewise, PII owners may not hold sensitive PII without justified cause pursuant to the purpose of the processing.
+In view of this, the Law provides more stringent rules for the processing of this sensitive PII, such as the obligation for PII Controllers to always get written and express consent from individuals for the processing of their sensitive PII.
+Likewise, PII Controllers may not hold sensitive PII without justified cause pursuant to the purpose of the processing.

-Several additional limitations apply to the general handling of this type of information (eg, PII owners must use their best efforts to limit the processing term of sensitive PII, the privacy notice must expressly point out the nature of such information when required; and, as previously pointed out, when it comes to penalties for the breach or mistreatment of PII, these may double when processing sensitive PII).
+Several additional limitations apply to the general handling of this type of information (eg, PII Controllers must use their best efforts to limit the processing term of sensitive PII, the privacy notice must expressly point out the nature of such information when required; and, as previously pointed out, when it comes to penalties for the breach or mistreatment of PII, these may double when processing sensitive PII).